melilomeli12/test-repo/README.md

 # test-repo

 Everyday challenges make me want to take action.
 For example today is a new day and I need to get the following things done to be productive.
-1. Clean dad's toilet.
-3. Put in a load to wash.
 4. Clean mom's room.
 5. Return shoes and got to Macy's.
-6. Buy plates at Hobby Lobby.
 7. Look up jobs from the past two weeks.
 8. Organize jobs from pay, position, organization, distance, culture, ratings.
 10. Text Raul for tonight.